avatarworf/stack-matchers/README.md

 ### has_output

-assert that the value of a stack output
+assert the value of a stack output

 ```
 def test_stack_has_output(stack):